 These writing guidelines are applicable for bachelor's, master's, and licentiate theses.
 In addition, the guidelines apply where relevant in all other written study assignments such as seminar work and other exercises.

 The writing guidelines provide guidance on the layout, citation practices, and finalising of theses.
 The writing guidelines do not cover all possible cases.
 If something is unclear, please consult a supervisor or teacher.

 Help with writing, information retrieval, data management, and many more.

 Theses are divided into an introduction, a presentation of the research and a summary.
-The bachelor’s student can choose the method and emphasis after discussing them with the supervisor.
+The student can choose the method and emphasis after discussing with the supervisor.
 A variety of good bachelor’s theses can be written on the same subject.
 Almost the only rule is that the first chapter must be an introduction and the last chapter must be either reflection and conclusion, a summary, or other similar chapter with a title that reflects the nature of the work.

 A master’s thesis aims to familiarise students with the academic discussion and research in their field, to produce an independent thesis related to their field, and to demonstrate proficiency in their academic field.

 A master's thesis in engineering covers a topic related to a professional field, and the student shall agree on the topic with a professor in the field.
 The thesis subject may also be multidisciplinary (the content may include both major and minor subjects) in a manner agreed with the professor in the field.

 The abstract text serves as a maturity test in Master's thesis.
 Abstract length should be one page when following the writing guidelines.